threefoldfoundation/info_sdk/src/6_develop/internals/applicationserver/threebot_server.md

 3Bot start --local
 ```

-You can then access its admin on https://localhost/admin
+You could then access its admin on https://localhost/admin

 ### Manual start